Logiqx/covid-stats/docs/nims-population/README.md

 When using NIMS data alone, calculating the percentage of the population that is unvaccinated produces the following chart.

-It is curious that the 18-24 year olds seem to have a higher vaccination rate than the 25-29 and 30-34 year olds?
+It is curious that the 18-24 year olds seem to have a higher vaccination rate than the 25-29 and 30-34 year olds.

-Is this really true or is it more likely to be an artefact of the NIMS database over-estimating the 18-24 population?
+Is this really true or is it perhaps more likely to be an artefact of the NIMS database over-estimating the 18-24 population?

 ![img](img/nims_dip.png)